 - In a 2-quart saucepan with a lid, combine the chicken broth, poultry seasoning, and ground sage.
 Bring to a boil.

 - Next, add 2 cups of wild rice, stir, turn down to a low simmer, and put the lid on.
-Set the timer for 15 minutes.
+Cook the rice for the specific time stated on the instructions from the package.
 (When rice is done cooking, remove from heat and leave the lid on for 5 additional minutes.)

 - While the rice is cooking, brown the sausage, and then add the diced onion, celery, and sliced mushrooms.
 Lightly salt the onion, celery, and mushrooms, and then mix them into the sausage.
 Sauté until celery is tender.